Ahmed Hassan Barata

 Barata won the PDP nomination for the 2011 Adamawa South Senatorial race in a primary election.
 He received 738 votes, defeating the incumbent Senator Grace Folasade Bent, who had received 406.

 Bent, who was said to have been favored by the PDP party leadership, later claimed that she had won a rerun primary.

 While her assertion was being reviewed, a judge ordered the Independent National Electoral Commission (INEC) to remove Barata's name from the list of candidates and replace it with Bent.

 Bent's claim was later rejected by the INEC, by the Federal High Court, Abuja and by the PDP's counsel.

 In the 9 April 2011 elections, Barata won with 101,760 votes, ahead of Mohammed Koiraga Jada of the Action Congress of Nigeria (ACN) with 66,525 votes.

+In 2013, Barata voted to legalise child marriage.

+In November 2013, Barata distributed grinding machines, sewing machines, hairdressing equipment, and local irrigation tools for dry season farming to his constituents.
+He then warned the beneficiaries that they would be cursed by God if they did not vote for him in the 2015 elections.
+This statement angered some of the constituents, who decided to reject his 'gifts', while others decided to accept them but still not vote for him.
+The program caused further controversy because the disbursement took place at his personal residence in Yola, rather than in the nine local government areas within his senatorial district.

+Barata failed to retain his position after receiving only 39 votes, compared to Jonathan Zwingina's 274 votes, during the National Assembly primaries for the PDP.